jeevanpillay/funds/README.md

 yarn test
 ```

-## Essential knowledge to understand how some service works
+## Essential knowledge to understand how this service works
   * This is achieved through the management of serverSeed and hostServer, whereby the serverSeed is created at project inception
     * We can arbritarily generate a list of N serverSeeds through a seeding event
     * N must be large as 1e7 when in production